woguta/Bacterial-WGS/Illumina.md

 ```
  sbatch -w compute06 run_fastp1.sh
 ```
-iii) Second pathway sbatch - sunmitiing jobs to the cluster as you do other things (the best option)
+iii) Second pathway sbatch - submitting jobs to the cluster as you do other things (the best option)
 ```
 #!/usr/bin/bash -l
 #SBATCH -p batch